RESEARCH SERVICES PROVIDED

 CURRENT PRESENTATIONS AVAILABLE:

-As the title suggests, there are unidentified burials in the Brigham Street Old Burial Ground in the Worcester County town of Northborough.
+There are an estimated 80 unidentified burials in the Brigham Street Old Burial Ground in the Worcester County town of Northborough.
 Separated from its parent town of Westborough in 1744, and annexed from the Marlborough Plantation in 1717, Northborough's first settlers had lived, worked, and died in the town since the early 1700's.
 The town's first burial place has only 5 remaining grave markers, but many more unidentified burials can be found at the site.
-The research completed to date has identified probable and possible burials, all belonging to the families of the town's founders and earliest families.
+Research completed by Beth Finch McCarthy has identified over half the burials, all belonging to the families of the town's founders and earliest families.

-“A Portrait of Victorian America: Letters of the Holbrook Family”
+“A Portrait of Victorian America: Using Old Letters to Discover a Rich Family History”

 Genealogy 101 Workshop: "Who ARE You Anyway?

 Learn techniques and strategies for researching your family's unique story.
 Topics covered include how to plan a research project, where to look for clues and information, and how to organize what you find.

 Visit the companion website, BFM Research: Genealogy Training and Education for additional information on how to get started on a family history.